pytorch/xla/infra/tpu-pytorch-releases/README.md

 This setup configures all resources for building public artifacts: docker images and python wheels.

+In addition to public artifacts, the setup also configures:
+* Cloud Build trigger for the public development Docker image (`dev-image`).

 ## Cloud Build Triggers

 This section explains how to add, modify and run Cloud Build triggers to: